gsahlieh/DrakeGPT/README.md

 1. Download the trained model file (.pth) from this link: https://drive.google.com/file/d/1vGvn0WVMcWacc5HNGPs9JXvhqg4YmB9A/view?usp=sharing
 2. Place the downloaded .pth file in the same directory as the Python scripts.
-3. Run the use_model.py script to generate text, modify output location and max sequence length (max_new_tokens)
+3. Run the use_model.py script to generate text, can modify output location and max sequence length (max_new_tokens)

 ### Main Files